JeznaSpianca/fog-betting-app/README.md

 # Peer-to-Peer Betting DApp
 This decentralized application (DApp) allows users to create and join peer-to-peer betting pools for soccer events.
 The DApp uses smart contracts and digital identifiers (DIDs) to facilitate secure and transparent betting transactions.
 This repository features smart contracts and the frontend application for interacting with the smart contracts.
+Smart contract addresses can be seen in addresses.txt and you can look their transactions up in [mumbai explorer](https://mumbai.polygonscan.com/).

 ## Features
 - Users control their information through DIDs.